 This Spotlight is a guest post from Leaders Plus alumna Rebecca Lee, Senior Architect at Pollard Thomas Edwards.
-She and FoL/Coherent Cities Director Lisa Taylor are organising the Dec 9 #MapLondon conference based on Rebecca’s Proposal for London – and her growing obsession with digital mapping…
+She and FoL/Coherent Cities Director Lisa Taylor organised the Dec 9 #MapLondon conference based on Rebecca’s Proposal for London – and her growing obsession with digital mapping…

 In 2017, as part of FoL’s Leaders Plus course, I presented a proposal to improve London by creating a comprehensive, citywide map to help us understand the many layers of contemporary city life.
 I wanted to digitise mapping, inputting historic and current data to learn about the past, understand the present and see where we might be going in the future.
 I knew it was a good idea when I realised that many people, across several disciplines, were already pursuing it!